 What started out as a hunting lodge for Louis XIII, has surprisingly turned into the largest palace in the world, a symbol of the Absolute Monarchy.
 A UNESCO World Heritage Site since 1979, the Palace of Versailles is one of the most visited places in France, with 10 million tourists per year!

-So, do you want to know more about the Palace Of Versailles: Best Tips For Visiting In 2024?
+So, do you want to know more about the Palace Of Versailles: Best Tips For Visiting This Year?
 Keep reading!

 No time to read now?
 Pin it for later!